 A Visit to the Alamo

-The day after Christmas we made an obligatory stop at The Alamo to soak in Texas history.
-Only a few blocks from The Westin, The Alamo was a historic military fort and site of the famous Battle of the Alamo between the Republic of Texas and Mexico in 1836.
+The day after Christmas we made an obligatory stop at the Alamo to soak in Texas history.
+Only a few blocks from The Westin, the Alamo, originally called the Mission San Antonio de Valero, was built in the 1700s as a home for Spanish missionaries.
+Years later, it was turned into a fort for Spanish soldiers.
+In 1836, it was the site of a pivotal battle in the Texas Revolution.

 San Antonio Missions National Park